Element-specific visualization of dynamic magnetic coupling in a Co/Py bilayer microstructure: Results and discussion

-The STXM-FMR observation of the three resonances is in perfect agreement with the line widths observed in Fig. 1c.
-The largest line width is observed at resonance 1, where the whole Py disk is in resonance but drives the Co moments at the area of the Co stripe.
+The STXM-FMR observation of the three resonances is in agreement with the line widths observed in Fig. 1c.
+The largest peak to peak line width of 15~mT is observed at resonance 1, where the whole Py disk is in resonance but drives the Co moments at the area of the Co stripe.
 This yields an additional damping for the Py and an additional line distribution resulting from the area outside and below the stripe.
-The same is valid for the Co resonance 3, there the Co is driving the Py underneath, which is already completely aligned with the external field and thus provides a stronger damping.
-The coupling resonance 2 has the smallest line width.
+The same is valid for the Co resonance 3 (peak to peak line width of 10~mT), there the Co is driving the Py underneath, which is already completely aligned with the external field and thus provides a stronger damping.
+The coupling resonance 2 has the smallest peak to peak line width (about 5~mT).
 In addition, an asymmetric line shape of the resonance is visible indicating a distribution of different excitations.